3vandev/web-terminal/README.md

 # Bash inspired website
-- Made in 1 day so the code is really messy
+- Made in 1 day so the code is really messy and documented
 - Portfolio Style